holderlb/Deep-CWD-IHC/README.md

 # Deep-CWD-IHC

-Automated Chronic Wasting Disease (CWD) Immunohistochemistry (IHC) deep learning image analysis framework.
+Deep learning framework for automated Chronic Wasting Disease (CWD) Immunohistochemistry (IHC).

 The overall goal of this framework is to identify slides with positive indications of CWD.
 However, the framework could also be used to look for similar properties/diseases in other image/tissue types.
 The